Roasting Pumpkin Seeds and Squash Seeds

 Season Seeds

-You’ll add some oil to the seeds to help them crisp up, and so you can get some seasoning to stick.
-You can either add to a bowl and toss- or add to the pan and toss.
+You’ll need to add some oil to the seeds to help them crisp up, and so you can get some seasoning to stick.
+You can either combine the seeds and oil in a bowl and toss, or add them to the pan and toss.
 I estimate about a tablespoon of oil per sheet pan full, so not much.
 And while I love my sea salt for lots of recipes, I actually really like popcorn salt for roasted seeds because of how fine it is and how it sticks to the seeds!

 A few of my favorite flavors!
 Onion + Garlic, Chili, Aminos +Garlic